04shubham7/BCPM/DOCUMENTATION.md

-# Project Documentation — BreastAI
+# Project Documentation — Shyamati

 This document captures the in-depth design for the training pipeline, API, frontend, and PDF/reporting system.
 It complements the high-level README.